vcatlett/WFS-GUI/README.md

-# A Graphical User Interface for Shack-Hartmann Wavefront Sensors
+# A GUI for Shack-Hartmann Wavefront Sensors